hakanayaz/PIRQ_Draft/Module 1/More_Examples/2_Newton_Raphson/C_C++/README.md

 ## IR Result

-As mentioned before we put the human readable .ll file output to the directory as a `newton_raphson.ll`.
+As mentioned, we put the human-readable .ll file output to the directory as a `newton_raphson.ll`.

-As seen in the results LLVM IR version of the code takes too much time read and a little compilicated.
-Thats why we will use `opt` to optimize the old LLVM IR to new LLVM IR.
+The results show that the LLVM IR code version takes too much time to read and is a little complicated.
+We will use `opt` to optimize the old LLVM IR to the new LLVM IR.

 ## Middle End "opt"

-In compiler insfrastructure `opt` is the middle end and what `opt` does is use the old LLVM-IR to create new LLVM-IR. `opt` is command line tool and use for visualzation, analysis, and optimization. `opt` represents the program `.dot` format.
-To optimize the old LLVM IR code we will use this code to create optimized version of it.
-After the optimization, file size down to 72kB to 22kB which is shown below.
+In compiler infrastructure, `opt` is the middle-end, and what `opt` does is use the old LLVM-IR to create a new LLVM-IR. `opt` is a command-line tool used for visualization, analysis, and optimization. `opt` represents the program `.dot` format.
+We will use this code to optimize the old LLVM IR code to create an optimized version.
+After the optimization, the file size went down from 72kB to 22kB, as shown below.

 ```C
 opt -S -mem2reg -instnamer newton_raphson.ll -o newton_raphson_opt.ll